February 4, 2020 | 8080 Views | By Dylan Kotecki

 Whether you’re a part-time photographer or you’re a professional who is shooting 8 hours a day, self-marketing is essential.
-The good news is, in 2020, marketing for photographers is as easy as it’s ever been.
+The good news is, in 2022, marketing for photographers is as easy as it’s ever been.
 Here are ways that you can grow your photography business in the New Year.
+Discover how to market yourself as a photographer below.

 Having a Website Helps You Gain Exposure